All You Need To Know About Winter Tires

 How Long Do Winter Tires Last?

-Of course, winter tire life expectancy and longevity depends on how you take care of your winter tires.
-Don’t make the mistake of keeping them installed during the summer months.
-Because they’re made of a softer rubber than all-season options, the heat can wreak havoc on winter tires.
+Optimizing the lifespan of your tires starts from the moment they are installed.
+Of course, life expectancy and longevity depends on how you take care of your tires both when they are in use and when you have them stored away in the off season.
+Avoid the mistake of keeping them installed during the summer months.
+Because they are made of a softer rubber than all-season tires, the heat and summer roads will wear down the tread considerably quicker.

 How to Tell If Your Winter Tires Are Healthy

-If your tires don’t have this feature, you can do a DIY tread test at home with a toonie.
-Place the coin in one of your tire’s treads.
+Tread depth is another important factor when deciding if it is time for a replacement.
+If your tires have tread wear indicators, it’s good to check this on each tire a few times through the season, especially if you do a lot of driving!
+If your tires don’t have this feature, you can do a DIY tread test with a toonie by placing the coin in one of your tire’s treads.
 If the coin covers only half of the lettering, you’re probably in need of a replacement set.

-You can also be mindful of any visual signs of damage, whether that’s a gouge or tear.
-And if you notice anything alarming such as increased stopping time, sliding, and hydroplaning, head to our service center for a closer look.
+Also be mindful of any visual signs of damage, whether that’s a gouge, tear, or cracks in the rubber.
+If you notice anything alarming such as increased stopping time, sliding, and hydroplaning, head to our service center for a closer look.

 Winter Tire Shopping and Care Tips